Greek Sculpture

 Hellenistic

-Ancient Greek art became increasingly diverse, influenced by the cultures of the peoples drawn into the Greek orbit, by the conquests of Alexander the Great.
+Ancient Greek art evolved into a rich tapestry of influences, fueled by interactions with diverse cultures brought into the Greek sphere, thanks to the conquests of Alexander the Great.

 The Laocoon Group.
 Vatican Museum.